aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 Now, you can (de)serialize a `User` object.
 Here's the cool part - you don't have to worry about how to deserialize or decode any of the values in `$properties` - Opulence does it for you.
 So, you can be sure that `$properties['registrationDate']` will be an instance of `DateTime`.

+<h5 id="nullable-properties">Nullable Properties</h5>

+If any of your contract properties are nullable, you use `NullableProperty` instead of `Property`.

 <h4 id="struct-contracts">Struct Contracts</h4>

 Some values, such as `DateTime` and `string`, are better thought of as structs.
 Opulence provides [default contracts](#default-contracts) for the most common struct types, but you can register your own contracts like so: